 In Newport, Rhode Island, the piers have a neighborhood scale and feel, and are the hub of the city's maritime activities.

-Opportunity 4: Make the Working Waterfront as Accessible as Possible
+Requirement 4: Make the entire Working Waterfront Accessible

 Existing Conditions